Omega-Void/omega-void.github.io/content/tutorials/binexp-corner-1-bofs.md

 # Practice

 Ok, we know how this "should work" but let's actually do it.
-We'll go ahead and use OVERFLOW 4 on (LINK) to exemplify things.
+We'll go ahead and use OVERFLOW 4 on [Buffer Overflow Prep](https://tryhackme.com/room/bufferoverflowprep) to exemplify things.

 Our process will take the following steps: